hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 ### Release & Deploy Procedure

-We use [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+We use [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) for both feature releases and hotfixes.
 Releases are bundles of commits organized as tags.
 Git tags are similar to git branches, insofar as they are versions of the repository, containing a specific iteration in the repo’s history, which may be checked out locally.
-As of 231016, tags are created from dedicated release branches.
+As of 240111, tags are created from dedicated release branches.

-Tags observe the following versioning syntax: `v<MajorVersion>.<CycleNumber>.<IndexNumber>`.
-As of 230912, our major version is 0, our cycle number is 6, and our index number is 9, thus: `v0.6.9`.
-For hotfixes to an existing release, an additional suffix should be appended after a hyphen, e.g. `v0.6.9-1`.

-Release branches also follow this syntax, but prepend `release/` and append `-x`, e.g. `release/v0.6.9-x`.
-The `-x` suffix denotes that the branch contains any hot fix releases for that version.

 Releases must first be created, then QA’d, then deployed to Heroku.
 All engineers ought, by default, to possess the GitHub permissions required to draft a release.
 All engineers ought, by default, to possess the Heroku admin permissions required to deploy a release.
 If this is not the case, and permissions are required for the task at hand, reach out to a lead.

-Procedure for creating a new GitHub Release from a pre-existing release branch, e.g. `release/v0.6.9`:
+The procedure for creating a new GitHub Release from a pre-existing release branch, e.g. `release/v0.6.9`, is:

 1. Navigate to the [repo’s Releases page](https://github.com/hicommonwealth/commonwealth/releases).
-2. Click "Draft a new release."
+2. Select "Draft a new release."
-3. In the "Choose a tag" dropdown, create and select a new tag, following the versioning syntax described above.
+3. In the "Choose a tag" dropdown, create and select a new tag, following the versioning syntax described [below](#release-names-and-tags).
 4. Select the relevant release branch as the tag's target.
-5. Title the release after its version number (e.g. `v0.6.9`).
+5. Title the release after its version number (e.g. `v0.6.9`; see [below](#release-names-and-tags) for naming schema).
 6. Before hitting the "Generate release notes" button, manually set the "Previous tag" to the latest deployed version, e.g. `v0.6.8`.
 7. Now hit “Generate release notes” to auto-populate the release description with a list of changes since the previous tag.
 8. Check “Set as a pre-release,” at the bottom of the form.